 That’s why we got into the game in the first place.

 Choosing bees is like choosing a family dog.
 You don’t get a Great Dane if you live in a studio apartment.

 You need to find one that suits not just your preference but the environment it will be living in.

 Each variety has its pros and cons, so you need to prioritize what your biggest concern is.
 However, it’s never too early to learn about your options.
 So, let’s meet our contestants:

 Italians (Apis mellifera ligustica) –

-It’s the bee equivalent of the person voted to be the “most likely to succeed” in high school.
-They are pretty mild-mannered, and are great at populating the hive, which makes them great at honey production.
+Italian Bees are the bee equivalent of the person voted to be the “most likely to succeed” in high school.
+They are pretty mild-mannered and are great at populating the hive, which makes them great at honey production.

 They are great for beginners and commercial beekeepers whose goal is honey production.
 The chink in their armor is that they have big appetites to go with all that productivity.